greiter18/War/README.md

 1. Clone repo
 2. run `npm install` in the root directory to set up backend dependencies
 3. fdd
-4. Open up new terminal and run `cd front end` to enter the front end directory
+4. Open up new terminal and run `cd frontend` to enter the front end directory
 5. run `npm install` to install front end dependencies
 6. run `npm run start` to start the application, this will run on localhost:3000